Niagara from the Trail : Wonders and History

 Along the Niagara Parkway there are over 100 monuments and historical plaques that note many (though not all) of the key landmarks, historical sites, government acts, and persons of importance from the region’s history.
 Venturing the length of this trail means that visitors get a unique opportunity to follow in the footsteps of Canadian history amid all of its diversity, complexity, challenges, and splendour.

 Highlights include historical, cultural, technological and ecological wonders along the pathway including Old Fort Erie, sites related to the Underground Railway, 1812 battlefields, Niagara Falls, the Spanish Aero Car, the Butterfly Conservatory, the Floral Clock, Queenston Heights, the Mackenzie Printery, Laura Secord Homestead, and Fort George.
-Each of these attractions offers opportunities to explore the Niagara peninsula as well as rediscover local and national history.
+Each of these attractions offers opportunities to explore the Niagara Peninsula as well as rediscover local and national history.

 Citizen Science and Birds